 He studied Politics, Philosophy and Economics at the University of Manchester, and Refugee and Forced Migration Studies at the University of Oxford.
 Moses is also the founder and director of the social enterprise Screen Share UK, which refurbishes laptops for young refugees.

-Educational Mentoring Coordinator – North London & East London
+Educational Mentoring Coordinator – North London and East London

 Rachel coordinates our educational mentoring hub in north London.
 Prior to joining REUK, Rachel spent a summer providing administrative support to a language school in Morocco,while learning Arabic.